-I have just muscle tested, and found that the low TLB, the person who is unable to wait long enough, the person who can't take pain, the person who is embarking on a losing life is listening to the body.
+I have just muscle tested, and found that the low TLB person, the person who is unable to wait long enough, the person who can’t take pain, the person who is embarking on a losing life is listening to the body.

 The body doesn’t care about you, about your future, not even about your happiness.
 I have tested: it doesn’t care how you feel.
 It doesn’t care about your health.
 It doesn’t care whether you sleep or not.

-It cares about survival, and picking the immediate gratification, to the body, to the nearsighted animal vehicle, immediate always beats delayed gratification.
+It cares about its survival, and about picking the immediate gratification to the body, to the nearsighted animal vehicle.
+Immediate always beats delayed gratification.

 So the battle is between the animal and the human… the higher functioning human.